 Angelman Syndrome: This genetic disorder affects the nervous system, leading to intellectual disability, speech impairment, and problems with movement and balance.
 Cataplexy has been reported in many children with this disorder.

-In rare cases, cataplexy can also be a side effect of medications, such as lamotrigine, clozapine, modafinil, and gamma-hydroxybutyrate.
+In rare cases, cataplexy can also be a side effect of medications.
+Suvorexant, a medication for insomnia that blocks orexin, can cause cataplexy in rare cases.
 Fortunately, cataplexy typically disappears after patients stop taking these medications.

 Diagnosing cataplexy can be a challenge.
 There isn’t a specific test to detect cataplexy, although it has been suggested that video recordings of episodes may be a helpful tool.
 Cataplexy is usually diagnosed based on an interview with patients and their families.

 In an interview, doctors are looking for the classic signs of cataplexy.
 A doctor may ask about how often a person experiences episodes and how long they last, triggering events, and which muscles are affected.
-If a doctor suspects cataplexy, they may test a person’s levels of orexin.
+The doctor may also ask about the medications you are taking, your sleep routine, and any other associated symptoms, such as daytime sleepiness.
+If a doctor suspects cataplexy and/or narcolepsy type 1, they may order an overnight sleep test and daytime sleep test.

 Cataplexy may look different in children compared to adults.
 Children often show symptoms in their gait, or style of walking, and have attacks that involve the muscles of the face.
 Episodes in children may not be triggered by emotional events.
 As they get older, cataplexy in children changes to mirror cataplexy seen in adults.

 Although the loss of hypocretin associated with cataplexy is irreversible, treatment can help to decrease episodes of cataplexy for many people.
-Treatment depends on the underlying cause of cataplexy, and may include medications such as antidepressants, sodium oxybate, and stimulants.
+Treatment depends on the underlying cause of cataplexy, and may include medications such as antidepressants or sodium oxybate.

 While experiencing cataplexy can be a frightening experience, episodes aren’t considered to be dangerous so long as a person is in a safe place.
 Most people know when an episode is coming, giving them important time to sit or lie down.
 Between episodes, it may be helpful to take steps to ensure that the environment is safe for when episodes arise.